 All students attending the Smith in Hamburg program must attend this meeting.

-For students on campus, please send bring these materials to the OIS by the deadline.
+For students on campus, please bring these materials to the OIS by the deadline.
 For guest students, please send these items via U.S. mail to the OIS.

 Housing Form (DOC)